Snap-Engineering-Academy-2022/gitsetup/README.md

 ```
  💡 `git checkout -b YOURBRANCHNAME` allows you to combine the previous commands into one command

+3. Now, use `mkdir yourname` to create a new FOLDER inside this repo.

+4. Copy-paste your index.html, style.css, and script.js from yesterday's activity (the album website you already started) INTO this new folder.

 3. Then add and commit your files as you would normally!

 4. Then push to the remote repo.
     - `git push -u origin branch_name` creates the remote branch (vs. `checkout -b`)